Easy, Quick, Healthy, and Flavor Packed – Lentil Soup with Wilted Spinach

 wrap with greek red pepper dip and veggies

 Similarly, I make sauces which are dried kind of like the hummus (greek red pepper dip above) and powdered in the blender for use at camp.
-My husband and my favorite is probably the Mac and Cheese sauce from a recipe I’ve posted on this blog before.
-We both love this recipe and make it often, and it makes a lot of sauce so we just throw the extra on the dehydrator.
+My favorite is probably the Mac and Cheese sauce from a recipe I’ve posted on this blog before.
+My hubby and I both love this recipe and make it often – it makes a lot of sauce so we just throw the extra on the dehydrator.
 Awesome!

 I came up with a great combo for camp, inspired by a recipe from a non vegan cook book for asian beef lettuce wraps.
 The peanut sauce is so tasty and I use it for a sauce for dried TVP (textured vegetable protein) which of course will get re hydrated at camp.
 I also rehydrate some peppers and onions, fry them, then combine with the TVP and sauce.
 I’m gourmet like that sometimes.